GWC-UNCC/Girls-Who-Code-at-UNCC/content/portfolio/gwc-website-project-2022.md

 ### Our Story
-This project has been a labor of love of our Team Lead, Ashley Harmon, since her initial prototype creation in 2020 and initial single-page site in 2021.
-And with the help of our Spring 2022 Web Team, it has finally come into fruition for it's initial launch!
+This project has been a labor of love of our Team Lead, [Ashley Harmon](https://www.linkedin.com/in/ashharmon/), since her [initial prototype](https://youtu.be/6yToLcz0ufo) creation in 2020 and initial [single-page site](https://gwc-uncc.github.io/myportfolio/) in 2021.
+Together, Ashley and [Zaina Shawar](https://www.linkedin.com/in/zaina-shawar/) created a [new prototype](https://www.figma.com/proto/YcMIVm9QH4AwPdtsDZqeQW/GWC-Website-Prototype?node-id=314%3A1042&scaling=scale-down-width&page-id=238%3A733&starting-point-node-id=314%3A1293) adapted from a [Hugo theme](https://themes.gohugo.io/themes/roxo-hugo/).
+Now, with the help of our Spring 2022 Web Team, we finally reached our initial launch!

+Please note that the following are still being worked on: mobile responsiveness, event recaps, cleaning up and documenting the code.
+You can check out our [Web Team Guide](https://docs.google.com/document/d/1sxgaEG-Hd6xzkNaAmkmxFyy-j7IfFRTG25rmfYCoOFg/edit#) for more information on, and resources related to, our project.

 <!-- ##### Fall 2020
 Girls Who Code at UNCC needed a website, and we had a Prototype Showcase where we would build a website based on the winning prototype in Fall 2020.